 Although we all now have smartphones with us, there will always be some reasons why we want to run android apps on our PC.
 For instance, while you are working with your laptop, it will be too cumbersome to shift your attention between your computer and your phone simultaneously.
 To some people, this functionality may not sound like something important, but to professional digital marketers, that is a must-have.

-However, you cannot just download apps for PC and expect them to run on your computer.
 Android is an OS (Operating System), which means that any apps designed for it won’t run on another OS.
 But with a few tweaks, you can do exactly just that.
 Read below!

 Choose Between a Full OS or Emulator Installation